stablecarbon/fiatgateway_ethcontracts/README.md

 			ValidatorStorage
 			PermissionStorage

 	Proxies: Proxies are upgradeable by owner of the contract.
-The Proxy allows owner to modify its (1) data storage and (2) implementation logic.
+The Proxy allows owner to modify its implementation logic only.
+Data storage is set once upon construction.
 The latest implementation function call is fetched by the proxy and called in the context of the Proxy.
-THEREFORE, the Proxy must have identical data storage to its implementation.
+Importantly, the Proxy must have identical data storage to its implementation.
 		CarbonDollarProxy <-- use this to interact with CD PermissionedTokenProxy <--use this to interact with PT RegulatorProxy <--use this to interact with Regulator